 MEASLES, MUMPS and RUBELLA (MMR) REQUIREMENTS

-For Measles: Two (2) doses of live vaccine administered on or after your first birthday and after 1967; OR physician documented history of disease; OR serological evidence of immunity
+For Measles: Two (2) doses of live measles vaccine.
+The first dose must have been received no more than 4 days prior to the first birthday and the second dose received at least 28 days after the first dose; OR physician documented history of disease; OR serological evidence of immunity

-For Mumps: One (1) dose live vaccine administered on or after your first birthday; OR physician documented history of disease; OR serological evidence of immunity
+For Mumps: One (1) dose of live mumps vaccine received no more than 4 days prior to the first birthday; OR physician documented history of disease; OR serological evidence of immunity

-For Rubella (German Measles): One (1) dose live vaccine administered on or after your first birthday; OR serological evidence of immunity.
+For Rubella (German Measles): One (1) dose of live rubella vaccine received no more than 4 days prior to the first birthday; OR serological evidence of immunity.
 NOTE: Previous diagnosis of Rubella is not acceptable proof.

 To be immunized you can go to the Department of Health in the county you reside, or you can call the Office of Counseling & Accessibility Services for a list of walk-in clinics in the New York City area that provide immunization.